oracle/docker-images/OracleSOASuite/dockerfiles/README.md

 You will be able to build the SOA images based on the version which is required using the build scripts provided.

-**IMPORTANT**: We provide Containerfiles as samples to build SOA images but this is _NOT_ a recommended practice.
-We recommend obtaining patched SOA Suite images; patched images have the latest security patches.
-For more information, see [Obtaining, Creating, and Updating Oracle Fusion Middleware Images with Patches](<https://docs.oracle.com/en/middleware/fusion-middleware/14.1.2/opatc/obtaining-creating-and-updating-oracle-fusion-middleware-images-patches.html>).
+**IMPORTANT**: We provide Containerfiles as samples to build SOA images but this is NOT a recommended practice for production environments.
+We recommend obtaining patched SOA Suite images with the latest security patches for production deployments.
+For more information, [Obtaining, Creating, and Updating Oracle Fusion Middleware Images with Patches](<https://docs.oracle.com/en/middleware/fusion-middleware/14.1.2/opatc/obtaining-creating-and-updating-oracle-fusion-middleware-images-patches.html>).

 The samples in this repository are for development purposes only.
 For production, we suggest obtaining base SOA Suite images from the [Oracle Container Registry](<https://container-registry.oracle.com/ords/ocr/ba/middleware/soasuite>).